-Line d - Enter the total number of exemptions for being legally blind, as corrected.
+Line d - If you (or your spouse if married filing jointly) were legally blind, enter the total number of exemptions, as corrected.

 If you change the number of your exemptions, you must explain the reason, in detail, in Step 1, Line G.